wikukarno/buanacoding/content/blog/working-with-json-in-go-encode-decode-and-tag-structs.md

 url: /2025/04/working-with-json-in-go-encode-decode.html
 tags:
 - Go
+description: "Learn how to work with JSON in Go: encoding, decoding, and using struct tags."
+keywords: ["Go", "JSON", "encoding", "decoding", "struct tags", "maps", "nested JSON"]
 ---

 JSON (JavaScript Object Notation) is a widely used data format in APIs and web applications.
 Go provides strong support for JSON through the standard `encoding/json` package.
 In this article, you’ll learn how to parse JSON into structs, generate JSON from Go data, use struct tags, and work with nested or dynamic structures.